ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

 ### Use case

-Backup data for Power workloads across the Hybrid cloud, to accelerate migration to clooud and maintain business continuity.
+Backup data for Power workloads across the Hybrid cloud, to accelerate migration to cloud and maintain business continuity.

 ### Customer scenario